 English competence, evaluated based on the test scores and an interview with a TTIC representative, is factored into the final admissions decision.

 An applicant may be admitted with an English proficiency test score lower than that listed above.
 The score must still fall within the range listed below:

-In such cases, and as terms of acceptance, the applicant must enroll in and complete an English enhancement course from the University of Chicago International House’s English Language Institute in the Language Skills or Pronunciation and Conversation Skills course list.
+In such cases, and as terms of acceptance, the applicant must enroll in and complete an English enhancement course from the University of Chicago English Language Institute in the Language Skills or Pronunciation and Conversation Skills course list.
 This must be completed in the first quarter after enrolling at TTIC.
-All course expenses and material fees will be covered by TTIC, and a note of attendance/completion must be submitted from the English Language Institute and kept on file in the TTIC Registrar’s Office.
+All course expenses and material fees will be covered by TTIC, and an official record/score of attendance/completion must be submitted from the English Language Institute and kept on file in the TTIC Registrar’s Office.

 If you have further questions, please contact the Admission Office of TTIC, 6045 S. Kenwood Ave., Chicago, Illinois 60637.
 Telephone: 773.834.2216.
 Email: email@example.com